Mozilla Will Deprecate XUL Add-ons Before the End of 2017

 Re: (Score:2)

-This will also benefit users and developers moving forward.
-The way add-ons worked in the past is what caused the 'shifting-sands' api developers just dealt with for years.
-This might be a larger change, but it'll leave devs with a much more stable system.

-As for users, we'll start to see some of the benefits from projects like Servo

-Pale Moon is very nice (Score:3)
+Pale Moon is very nice (Score:5, Informative)

 I've been using Pale Moon for a couple years.
 I hated when Firefox went to the Australis, chrome clone, interface.
 I hated when Firefox kept deleting features, especially preferences.
 Pale Moon is lighter, faster, more customizable, and pays more attention to security ideas.
 They were the first to deal with html5 canvas fingerprinting.